Public Restroom Skills

 - However, here’s a tip to prevent the splashback noise!
 Drop a few squares of toilet paper into the toilet before you poop, and it’ll “catch” your poop, muffling the sound AND preventing your behind from getting splashed!

-Other restroom obstacles I’ve faced when out and about is bathrooms needing codes or keys to enter, broken stall locks, overflowing toilets and those that frequently flush automatically while you’re in the middle of your business.
+Other restroom obstacles I’ve faced when out and about are bathrooms needing codes or keys to enter, broken stall locks, overflowing toilets, and those that frequently flush automatically while you’re in the middle of your business.

 Tips for restroom issues that may come up

 - If you’re in a new place, ask for the bathroom code before you need to use it.
 If you’re already in an urgent position, step in front of any line and show the employee your restroom access card.

 - If the stall you're in (or the only stall) won’t shut or has a broken lock, try looping your purse/bag over the top outer corner of the stall door and wedging it on the inside.
 This can often keep the door closed!